kprevas/ronin/Aardvark-in-Ronin.md

 to develop against.
 The server will be in development mode, with full refresh, logging and tracing enabled.

-`vark server -waitForDebugger y` will suspend execution of your Ronin app until a debugger is connected.  (`waitForDebugger` can also be used with most of the following targets.)
+`vark server -waitForDebugger` will suspend execution of your Ronin app until a debugger is connected.  (`waitForDebugger` can also be used with most of the following targets.)

-`vark server -startDB n` will start the server without starting an H2 web server.
+`vark server -dontStartDB` will start the server without starting an H2 web server.
 When the H2 web server is started, other JVMs won't be able to connect to the database, so use this mode if you have, for example, a utility script that accesses the database while your server is running.